xI-Mx-Ix/Velthoric-Docs/docs/02-getting-started.md

-# 02 - Getting Started with XBullet
+# 02 - Getting Started with Vortex Physics

 ## Setting Up Your Project

-To use XBullet in your Minecraft mod, you first need to add it to your project.
+To use Vortex Physics in your Minecraft mod, you first need to add it to your project.
 If you use Gradle as your build system, add this dependency to your build.gradle file:

 ```gradle
 dependencies {